LiviuCP/goToScriptsPython/README.md

 Most recently visited directory paths or executed commands are mentioned here.
 It has a limited number of entries (which is specified by a variable from navigation_settings.py / commands_settings.py) and older content is continually overridden.

 The entries are stored "in order" but duplicates are not allowed.
-If the maximum number of entries has been reached the least recently visited path/executed command is taken out (circular buffer behavior).
-The entries are displayed to the user in a sorted fashion so they can easily be found and visited/executed.
+If the maximum number of entries has been reached, the least recently visited path/executed command is taken out (circular buffer behavior).
+Unlike persistent history (see next section), the entries are NOT displayed to the user in a sorted fashion but instead they are shown in reverse order of their access (first entry is the last visited directory or executed command).

 6.2.
 Persistent history